datagistips/MapFailbruaryChallenge/README.md

 # 30DayMapFailChallenge 🗺️🤢🏆🌟
-The official repository for #30DayMapChallenge, a daily mapping challenge open to everyone who will fail increating good maps.
+The official repository for #30DayMapChallenge, a daily mapping challenge open to everyone who will fail in creating good maps.

 The idea is for you to create the new worst map